Polygonatum: Gardening

+Food

+The berries are poisonous to humans.

 Many species have long been used as food in China, such as Polygonatum sibiricum.
 Leaves, stems, and rhizomes are used raw or cooked and served as a side dish with meat and rice.
 The rhizomes of two local species are eaten with chicken's or pig's feet during festivals.
 The rhizomes are used to make tea or soaked in wine or liquor to flavor the beverages.
 They are also fried with sugar and honey to make sweet snacks.
 The starchy rhizomes can be dried, ground, and added to flour to supplement food staples.
 The rhizome of P. sibiricum is pulped, boiled, strained, and thickened with barley flour to make a sweet liquid seasoning agent called tangxi.
 At times, people in China have relied on P. megaphyllum as a famine food.

 The shoots of some Polygonatum can be boiled and used like asparagus.
 P. cirrifolium and P. verticillatum are used as leafy vegetables in India.
-The American species P. biflorum has a starchy root that was eaten like the potato and used as flour for bread.P. sibiricum is used for a tea called dungulle in Korea.
+The American species P. biflorum has a starchy root that was eaten like the potato and used as flour for bread.

+P. sibiricum is used for a tea called dungulle in Korea.